Can You Claim Compensation for Delayed Flights Due to Strike?

-When am I entitled to compensation in the event of a strike?
+When am I entitled to flight compensation due to strike?

-- Your flight does not fall within the immediate strike period
+- Your flight does not fall within the official strike period

 - You checked in for your flight on time